szabolcstoth/robotframework-basics/docs/02-classroom/05-module-based-libraries.md

 ## Goal

 * Create a new module based library named `HelperLibrary` with a keyword named `Generate Random Number`.
 This keyword should return a random number between `0` and `100`.
-* Make sure that the `HelperLibrary` available to every test case.
+* Make sure that the `HelperLibrary` is available to each test case.
-* Create a new suite variable named `@{STUDENTS}` in `02-Exams` suite and store some names in it.
+* Create a new suite variable named `@{STUDENTS}` in the `02-Exams` suite and store some names in it.
-* Create a new test case named `Generate Exam Results` in `02-Exams` suite which will use `Generate Random Number` keyword for every student.
-Save the results in a file named `yet_another_results_file.txt` in the following format: `Jane Doe: 80%`.
+* Create a new test case named `Generate Exam Results` in the `02-Exams` suite that uses the `Generate Random Number` keyword for each student.
+Save the results to a file named `yet_another_results_file.txt` in the following format: `Jane Doe: 80%`.
 * Make sure that the `yet_another_results_file.txt` is removed before the test case execution starts.

 ## Solution

 !!! info "Hints"
-    Test libraries can be implemented as Python modules and Python or Java classes.
+    Test libraries can be implemented as Python modules or classes.

     [Click here to learn more about creating test libraries](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-keywords).

-    You can define test setup with `[Setup]` setting in the Test Case table.
+    You can define a test setup with the `[Setup]` setting in the Test Case table.
     [Click here to learn more about test setup and teardown functionality](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-setup-and-teardown).

 ??? success "Solution: `tests/libraries/HelperLibrary.py`"